Jawad-RoboLearn/mavros_drone_first_flight_tutorial/README.md

-# Mavros-PX4 Drone First Flight Tutorial
+# Mavros-PX4 Drone Ready for the first flight
 This tutorial will cover the complete setup of drone, PX4-mavros based software setup, and the first ROS package for controlling the drone

 # Step 1: Drone Setup